Jori sent this question via e-mail:

 Recently at an airport I noticed a woman walking toward me from some distance away wearing what appeared to be an odd combination of colors.
 But when she got closer I could see her dress was not actually a solid color but rather had a very detailed print that wasn’t evident from far away.
 There were colors in the print that actually matched other parts of her outfit, so up close she seemed very put together.
 So: I was wondering if you had any thoughts about how to dress if you’re going to be seen from a distance – for example, anyone who gives presentations in a large room.
 (And also how to “test” how you will look from a distance, since most of us stand fairly close to our mirrors when we get dressed in the morning.)

-As I mentioned recently, I get a little panicky when I know I’m going to be on-camera or speaking to a group because there are lots of parameters in my head for what I should and shouldn’t wear.
-(The outfit shown above was worn to a speaking engagement in October, and I felt like it actually worked.)
+I get a little panicky when I know I’m going to be on-camera or speaking to a group because there are lots of parameters in my head for what I should and shouldn’t wear.
+(The outfit shown above was worn to a speaking engagement several years ago, and I felt like it actually worked.)
 And although I eschew style rules overall, I’ve learned that these ones are worth noting because they can impact how you appear to observers.
 And not just from a taste perspective.
 If you wear the wrong thing to a photoshoot, you may look ill or like you’re vibrating or any number of other undesirable and easily avoidable things.
 Here’s what I consider when dressing to be seen at a distance:

 Many people make a practice of ALWAYS keeping their most flattering colors closest to their faces.
 And although some of the subtleties of color/complexion interplay will be lost if you’re 20 feet from an observer, it’s a good idea to reach for your best colors anyway.
 Black and white are very, very few people’s best colors, so do try to select an actual color, if possible.